HalfAnAvocado/willow/README.md

 ## 🤔 What is Willow?

-Willow is a Traditional Chinese to English dictionary software.
+Willow is a Traditional Chinese dictionary software.
 Willow is designed specifically for advanced learners who are focused on mastering Traditional Chinese as it is used in Taiwan.
 This tool is ideal for those who prefer a monolingual approach to language learning.

 ## Desktop-Optimized and Offline Access